 An investigation that, at least in part, led to the resignation of Keizer City Manager Chris Eppley cost the city more than $7,900.

-Eppley negligently fired a gun inside his city hall office in early March prompting the Keizer City Council to call for an investigation less than a week later.
+Eppley fired a gun inside his city hall office in early March prompting the Keizer City Council to call for an investigation less than a week later.

-The city was charged $5,750 for the investigation, prep, report writing, interviews, transcript review and phone call.
+The city was charged $5,750 for the investigation, prep, report writing, interviews, transcript review and phone calls.
 Reimbursement for travel time and mileage (the invoice states 876 miles were logged during the investigation) amounted to $1,425.
 Transcription services were billed at $786.10.

 The total billed to the city was $7, 961.70.